 However, as found in precedent laid down by the German Regional Court of Frankfurt, such clauses are inadmissible and thus invalid.
 If the airline refuses to let you board because of a missing credit card, you will be entitled to compensation in accordance with the rules prescribed above.
 Though this incident does not happen too often anymore, as airlines became much more flexible with that regulation and trying to smooth the travel experience of passengers.

 Passengers should be aware that airlines are not liable to compensate you should you arrive late at the check- in counter.
 Some airlines may lay out the expected check-in time in their terms of contract.
 If this is not provided it is customary that all passengers should arrive at the counter before their scheduled flight no less than 45 minutes for intra-EU flights and no less than 60 minutes for non-EU flights, this will also apply to passengers who have checked in online.
 These mentioned check-in times are common practice.
-However, you should respect the check-in times communicated by the airlines itself and the might even differ from airport to airport.
+You should however, respect and take note of the check-in times specific to the individual airline, as this may even differ from airport to airport.
 Where passengers are denied boarding because they arrived late to check-in or could not provide the necessary documents such as passports and visas, the airline will not be held liable to provide compensation or alternative transportation.

 One of the most difficult cases to determine is when an airline refuses to take you on board because it classifies you as a safety risk due to drunkenness, illness or other physical limitations.
 The airlines are permitted to deny boarding based on these factors, but due to the scope of judgement required in these instances, legal disputes often arise.
 Conspicuous behavior, an alcoholic state, obesity or even certain disabilities have in numerous cases led to a denied boarding.
 Whether such boarding refusal is legitimate will usually be determined by the courts on a case by case basis.
-Airlines would usually have a strong case though to proof their point since they are responsible for the safety of all passengers and staff on a flight and no risk is tolerated in that matter.
+In instances of a safety risk airlines are most likely to have a strong case as they are ultimately responsible for the safety of all passengers and staff on board and no risk is tolerated in this regard.

-The legal situation as determined by the EU denied boarding regulation 261/2004 that provides clarity and certainty leaving little room for interpretation in the area of boarding refusal/denied boarding.
-Often it is not easy for affected passengers to understand their specific rights and how to enforce them.
-It requires some administrative effort and dedication to actually enforce these compensation payments by setting up a formal denied boarding compensation letter stating the claim.
-It is not a secret that airline companies are trying to avoid these compensation payments since it hurts them financially, and an often-applied strategy is just to ignore these claims.
-The only possible way to enforce these claims then is to escalate it to court but that is an additional cost risk factor and an ever higher administrative burden.
-This is where MYFLYRIGHT comes into the game.
+The Denied Boarding Regulation as determined by the EU Regulation 261/2004 provides clarity and certainty, leaving little room for interpretation in the area of boarding refusal/denied boarding.
+Often it is not easy for affected passengers to understand their specific rights and how to enforce it.
+It is no secret that airline companies are trying to avoid these compensation payments as it hurts them financially, and an often applied strategy is just to ignore these claims.
+The only possible way to enforce these claims is to pursue this in court, but this brings with it an additional cost risk factor and an even higher administration burden.
 We help our clients to enforce their boarding rights and to ensure the best possible outcome for every situation.
-We take on the whole administrative work and financial risk and only charge a commission for cases that win.
+We take over all administrative work and financial risk, only charging a commission for cases that win.